 In this section, we investigate whether the constructed HRVs can effectively and reliably serve as interpretable features.
-As the primary tool of analysis, we introduce an ordered weakening across the $H$ cross-attention heads.
-Weakening of a target head is performed by multiplying $-2$ to the corresponding CA maps of the head.
-This weakening is applied exclusively to the CA maps of semantic tokens, leaving the CA maps of special tokens unaffected.
-Additionally, the weakening is applied consistently across all timesteps.
-Using this simple weakening approach, we compare images generated while following two different orderings of head weakening.
-In the most relevant head positions first~(MoRHF), we weaken $H$ heads starting from the strongest to the weakest, where the strength of head $h$ is defined as the value of the $h$-th element in the HRV.
+As our primary analysis tool, we introduce ordered weakening across the $H$ cross-attention heads by multiplying $-2$ to a target head’s CA maps.
+This weakening is applied consistently across all timesteps during image generation, but only to the CA maps of all semantic tokens, leaving special tokens unchanged.
+Using this approach, we compare images generated under two different head-weakening orders.
+In the most relevant head positions first~(MoRHF), we weaken $H$ heads starting from the strongest to the weakest, where the strength of head $h$ is determined by the value of the $h$-th element in the HRV.
 In the least relevant head positions first (LeRHF), the order is reversed, from the weakest to the strongest.
-If the HRV of a visual concept is indeed effective and reliable, we expect MoRHF to impact the corresponding visual concept in the generated images more quickly than LeRHF.
-The head weakening was inspired by a rescaling technique in P2P~\citep{hertz2022prompt} and the ordering was inspired by the metrics defined in \citet{samek2016evaluating} and \citet{tomsett2020sanity}.
+If an HRV reliably represents a visual concept, we expect MoRHF to impact the corresponding concept in the generated images more quickly than LeRHF.
+The head weakening is inspired by a rescaling technique in P2P~\citep{hertz2022prompt} and the ordering was inspired by the metrics defined in \citet{samek2016evaluating} and \citet{tomsett2020sanity}.

 Analysis results for three visual concepts are shown in Figure~\ref{fig:analysis_head_negation}.
 Comparison of generated images are shown in Figure~\ref{fig:analysis_head_negation_morf_lerf}.
 In the top case, where the visual concept of Material is weakened, the characteristics of copper in the generated image already disappeared when the most relevant 11 heads are weakened.
 In contrast, the copper remains visible until the least relevant 71 heads are weakened.
 A similar observation can be made for the visual concepts of Animals and Geometric Patterns.
 An additional 33 examples can be found in Figures~\ref{fig:appendix_head_negation_morf_lerf_1} and \ref{fig:appendix_head_negation_morf_lerf_2}--\ref{fig:appendix_head_negation_morf_lerf_4} of Appendix~\ref{sec:appendix-morhf and lerhf}.
 It is noted that a caution is required when analyzing the results, especially for LeRHF.
 For the HRV of a given visual concept, the least relevant heads have little effect on the concept of interest but could be significantly relevant to other visual concepts.
 Therefore, interpreting the changes observed in the LeRHF-generated images requires careful consideration of other visual concepts.